lvlingxiao1/SimplexLPSolver/README.md

+This is an all purpose linear programming solver with Simplex algorithm, it solves linear programs in standard form and also shows steps of calculation.

 This Simplex LP solver is implemented according to the CLRS textbook.

-The names of the variables also comes from the textbook.
+The naming of the variables also comes from the textbook.

+There are several differences from the textbook:

-The main difference is, matrix A is with the same sign as in the slack form, instead of the negatives as in the textbook.
+1. Matrix A is with the same sign as in the slack form, instead of the negatives as in the textbook.
 Same sign is more readable and easier to follow, though negatives might be somewhat more efficient.

-All of A, b and c are implemented with dictionaries instead of arrays.
+2. All of A, b and c are implemented with dictionaries instead of arrays.

-v is wrapped in c[-1] so that it can be modified in place.
+3. v is wrapped in c[-1] so that it can be modified in place.

-In the slack form, A.keys() is equivalent to B, and A[i].keys() is equivalent to N, so both variables are omitted.
+4. In the slack form, A.keys() is equivalent to B, and A[i].keys() is equivalent to N, so both variables are omitted.
 Additionally, b.keys() is equivalent to B, c.keys() is equivalent to N.

 ```
 Usage: